 I started passively hobby “hiking” this past Fall.
 I say passively because I would hike 10 kms, leisurely with my dog, at no particular pace with no particular goal or destination.
 I just wanted to be in the great wide open.
 I used quotes around the word hiking because I’m not sure my strolls would be considered hikes.

 The organizer was Waterloo Region Crossing.
 In 2018, three members of a female-founded clean technology company trekked for 20 hours non-stop in the dead of winter with the intent of raising awareness of the risks of exposure for homeless citizens, while raising funds for The Working Centre.
 In 2019, the event was scaled to 100 participants.
 They completed the journey as a group in 19.5 hours of non-stop trekking and collectively fundraised over $45,000.
 EVERY DOLLAR went to The Working Centre, and is being used to build a first-of-its-kind transitional housing and medical facility to serve the most vulnerable members of the Waterloo Region community.
 This year 111 of us participated.
-I’m not certain the amount raised this year – those stats will be available in the next couple of weeks.

-Now, this is an organization I can get behind – these are my kind of people – people who see a need in the community, find a way to contribute and ACT on it.
+Now, this is an organization I can get behind, these are my kind of people.
+People who see a need in the community, find a way to contribute and ACT on it.
 Not sit there and think about it – they ACTED.
 And, because they saw what was possible, people around Waterloo Region are better for it and people like me have the opportunity to know themselves as someone they weren’t before.
-Tessa and Ashley, I have such a huge respect for you, thank you for all you do for our community.
-For your passion to make our community a better one.
+Tessa and Ashley, I have such a huge respect for you, thank you for all you do for our community, for your passion to make our community a better one.

 …. so, now I have the option of 3 hike lengths – 10k, 28k or 65k, which one do you think I chose?
 If you chose the 65k, you chose correctly.

-Now, before signing my friend Miranda and I up for this adventure – remember, I hadn’t walked more than 10 kms at a leisurely pace.
+Now, before signing my friend Miranda and I up for this adventure, remember, I hadn’t walked more than 10 kms at a leisurely pace.
 This was really me showing up as someone who is playing big at life!